 A major activity throughout SPEED will be to disseminate the generated projections and the concept, to enable and encourage the user community to use these scenarios.

 - To develop UK Shared Socioeconomic Pathways (UK SSPs), scenarios describing how the key components of society may develop according to a range of IPCC global climate scenarios

-- To create projections (maps) at final spatial and temporal resolution of land use change under the combined socioeconomic and climate scenarios
+- To create projections (maps) at fine spatial and temporal resolution of land use change under the combined socioeconomic and climate scenarios

 - To encourage uptake of these projections by a wide range of end users including in higher education, policymaking and the NGO sector.